insomnes/my-static-site/docs/advent_of_code/2024/18_ramrun.md

 With the shortest path search we can implement [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) or [A* (a-star) algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) which is an optimization for the former.
+But Dijkstra on the equally weighted grid is the same as BFS.
+A* would do a minor optimization by using a heuristic metric to prioritize steps closer to the end point.

 To have them go we would need [the priority queue (or a heap)](https://github.com/insomnes/aoc/blob/main/2024/18_ramrun/solution/heap.go).